ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 As noted in (#policy-enforcement-considerations), receiving domains need to apply more analysis than just DMARC evaluation in their disposition of incoming messages.
-An example of the consequences of honoring p=reject without further anaysis is that rejecting messages that have been relayed by a mailing list can cause your own users to have their subscriptions to that mailing list cancelled by the list software's automated handling of such rejections - it looks to the list manager as though the recipient's email address is no longer working, so the address is automatically unsubscribed.
+An example of the consequences of honoring p=reject without further analysis is that rejecting messages that have been relayed by a mailing list can cause your own users to have their subscriptions to that mailing list canceled by the list software's automated handling of such rejections - it looks to the list manager as though the recipient's email address is no longer working, so the address is automatically unsubscribed.